In Minneapolis, an embrace forged from tragedy

 "It was very symbolic for us because she was murdered on my son's birthday," she said.
 "So it was very symbolic for us and we had to come out and support her..."

-Castile and Damond met for the first time Thursday outside his home just steps away from where Rustzcyk was killed.
+Castile and Damond met for the first time Thursday outside his home just steps away from where Ruszczyk was killed.

 They are forever linked to the same cause -- the search for answers from police departments reckoning with two high-profile shootings.